lucaparisi91/cbenchio/examples/Readme.md

 hpcviewer
 ```

-It can be very slow on the login nodes so I suggest installing the client on your local machine.
+It can be very slow on the login nodes so I suggest installing hpcviewer on your local machine.

 You can download the software at [https://hpctoolkit.org/download.html](https://hpctoolkit.org/download.html).